 or computer program.
 Simply think of your Keypad or computer as an input

 device.
-This webpage discusses your options for the newest GTOCP4 (for all
+This webpage discusses your options for the GTOCP4 (for all

 GTO mounts except the Mach2GTO) and GTOCP5 (for Mach2GTO only) control boxes,

 as well as earlier versions: GTOCP1, GTOCP2, GTOCP3.

 All functions of the servo drive can be commanded from a laptop or desktop computer.
 Astro-Physics has a wholly-owned and fully-supported ASCOM V2 driver for all of our GTO mounts.
 This is the recommended method for mount control with a personal computer operating under the Windows operating system.
 Most popular Windows planetarium, imaging, guiding and observatory control software take advantage of ASCOM's universal applicability.
 Refer to additional information regarding the V2 driver below.

 The GTOCP4 and GTOCP5 Control Boxes provide multiple options for connecting to your devices.

 boxes also provide two RS-232 inputs so that you can connect with two separate